kishikawakatsumi/SMBClient/README.md

 [![Test](https://github.com/kishikawakatsumi/SMBClient/actions/workflows/test.yml/badge.svg)](https://github.com/kishikawakatsumi/SMBClient/actions/workflows/test.yml)

 Swift SMB client library and iOS/macOS file browser applications.
+This library provides a high-level interface to the SMB protocol and allows you to access files on remote SMB servers.
+Written in Swift, no dependencies on external libraries.

 ## Usage